-We discussed the concept of Dumb Money in a previous post, and I wanted to provide more detail on the idea since it’s critical to keep in mind for Fintech and Crypto startups.
+We discussed the concept of Dumb Money in a previous post, and I wanted to provide more detail on the idea since it’s critical to keep in mind for Fintech startups.
 Dumb Money is a term used to describe a situation where a customer approaches you with a bag of money and asks you to solve their problem with a project; it can be an excellent opportunity to be a hero.

 However, if their project means you are straying away from your core business, you take a candy-covered poison pill.
 The poison is slow-acting, and you’re slowly killing yourself as you become the hero and solve the customer’s problem.